International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_2_Functional_Layer/3_2_FunctionalLayer.md

 #### Trustworthy Communication & Security by Design ####

-Connectors, App Stores, and any Broker can check if the Connector of the connecting party is running a trusted (i.e. certified) software stack.
+Connectors, App Stores, and any Metadata Broker can check if the Connector of the connecting party is running a trusted (i.e. certified) software stack.
 Any communication between (external) Connectors can be encrypted and integrity protected.
 Each Data Owner and Data Provider must be able to